-When The Troubles (Irish: Na Trioblóidí) began in Northern Ireland in the late Sixties, I asked my Grandma Price if any family had been members of the IRA -- the Irish Republican Army.
+When The Troubles (Irish: Na Trioblóidí) began in Northern Ireland in the late Sixties, I asked my Grandma Bridget Price if any family had been members of the IRA -- the Irish Republican Army.
 She said yes, but was quick to add that they weren't the "Provisionals" who were terrorizing Ireland and England in those days.
 My dad was appalled at the violence going on and horrified that some Irish-Americans were sending money to Northern Ireland for arms.
-We were people of peace was his message.
+His message was clear: We were people of peace.
 Let the past sleep.

 I didn't think much more about it.
-For me, the Irish struggle for home rule and separation from the British Empire, resulting in the creation of the Irish Free State in 1921, became a topic for polical junkies and history nuts.
+For me, the Irish struggle for Home Rule and the creation of the Irish Free State in 1921 became a topic for political junkies and history nuts.

-What I learned on this trip (with a little follow-up on the web):
+So when we went to Ireland in 2012, I asked more questions.
+What I learned (with a little follow-up on the web):

-- During 1920-22, eastern Galway was apparently run over with Black-and-Tans (temporary members of the Royal Irish Constabulary, mostly English WWI vets) and Auxiliaries, both ad hoc paramilitary units who became known for their violence and cruelty.
-They burned and sacked many small towns and villages, starting with Tuam in County Galway (July 1920), very near to where our family lived. [wikipedia]
+During 1920-22, eastern Galway was apparently overrun with Black-and-Tans (temporary members of the Royal Irish Constabulary, mostly English WWI vets) and Auxiliaries, both ad hoc paramilitary units who became known for their violence and cruelty.
+They burned and sacked many small towns and villages, starting with Tuam in County Galway (July 1920),within 15 miles of where our family lived. [wikipedia]

-- The B&Ts invaded the Coughlin home on Ballygar Road [photo above].
+The B&Ts invaded the Coughlin home on Ballygar Road [photo above].
 They pulled out the two brothers, Michael and John, with the intention of killing them on the spot.
-Their sister Bridget pleaded for their lives and persuaded the B&Ts to let them go.
+Their sister Bridget pleaded for their lives and pursuaded the B&Ts to let them go.

-- There were three little roads leading into the townland of Rushestown.
-The residents re-engineered the entrances, putting in bends [curves] to act as blinds so they could ambush any invading B&Ts. [source: Tony M]
+Ambushes, tunnels, safe houses.
+Tony Martyn (another son of Rushestown, not our family) told me that there were three little roads leading into the townland of Rushestown.
+The residents re-engineered the entrances, putting in curves to act as blinds so they could ambush any invading B&Ts and protect their homes.

-- Ambushes were one way of fighting back.
-There were tunnels and safe houses to help the locals escape.
-Tony M. spoke of one that his family was involved in between Ballygar and Mountbellew.
-Paddy C. spoke of one on the road between Mountbellew and Moylough -- the first time his father picked up arms against the B&Ts.
+Ambushes were one way of fighting back.
+They were supported by tunnels and safe houses to help the fighters escape.
+Tony's family was involved in an ambush site between Ballygar and Mountbellew.
+Paddy Collins told me about the first time his father Peter Collins (1894-1979) picked up arms against the B&Ts at an ambush on the road between Mountbellew and Moylough.
 Unfortunately, the farmer-fighters were no match for the British and barely escaped with their lives.